cjolson1/Lagunitas-Quality-Assurance/README.md

 - **Boundary conditions**
 - **Error handling paths:** The system's behavior surrounding errors should be controlled and useful [(see more)](#quality-overview)

 It is important to document each test extensively in order to promote reusability and keep communication clear.
 Additionally, a failing test should read like a high-quality bug report.
 Failed test reports should include what was being tested, what the program should do, the expected output, and the actual output.
-Having these clear channels can imporve quality dramatically.
+Having these clear channels can improve quality dramatically.

 A common approach to unit testing involves writing drivers and stubs.
 The driver simulates a calling unit and a stub simulates a called unit.
 While creating these tests can be bothersome, unit testing can provide enchanced code coverage, reducing difficulties in finding errors in complex pieces of an application, and [test automation](#test-automation).

 Furthermore, while it may be tempting/cost-effective to "glue" together two units and test them as an integrated unit, an error can occur in a variety of places, creating confusion and uncertainty.
 With an integrated unit composed of unit 1 and unit 2, an error can occur in either of the units, both of the units, in the interface between the units, and in the test itself.
-These possibilities really demonstrate the importance of only testing one unit as your baseline to lower the level of uncertainty and raise the qulaity associated with testing your project.
+These possibilities really demonstrate the importance of only testing one unit as your baseline to lower the level of uncertainty and raise the quality associated with testing your project.

 ### Mocking
 Mocks simulate the behavior of actual objects to allow testers to isolate a smaller component of the program during unit testing, such as a class.
 Mocking is more elaborate than stubbing.
-Stubs perform the minimal amount of object behavior to enable the tested module to run, with state verification.
+Stubs perform state verification, or simply provide input (the minimal amount of object behavior to enable the tested module to run).
 When unit testing, mocks perform behavior verification.

 For example, you want to test your software’s ability to send an email if an order wasn’t received.
 A stub in this case would count how many emails were sent.
 A mock would track if the program sent the email with the right contents and to the correct person.
 We have a detailed example of mocking in Django [here](#testing-django-with-mocking).